All Episodes

 Well, it's not true to say nobody says anything about it, but there aren't any serious efforts to deal with it.

-If we pull out a NATO, uh, with circumstances as they are, I think Rubio's point is, and anybody else who agrees with him, if we pull out a NATO, then remaining ability to protect Europe is gone.
+If we pull out a NATO with circumstances as they are, I think Rubio's point is, and anybody else who agrees with him, if we pull out a NATO, then any remaining ability to protect Europe is gone.

 Well, then it's all speed ahead.

-It's uh the season Is wide open for the full conquest of Europe.
+The season is wide open for the full conquest of Europe.

-I've make the case that NATO is is uh one-sided, it's us, that we provide the military, that we provide the ammo, we provide the the uh armaments, uh we provide the actual defense.
+That we provide the military, that we provide the ammo, we provide the armaments, that we provide the actual defense.

-And in many cases, there's one thing that's really true here, and that is in all of these Western European nations, which Democrats in this country consider to be utopia.
+And in many cases, there's one thing that's really true here, and that is that all of these Western European nations, which Democrats in this country consider to be utopia, you know, these European socialist countries are considered to be nirvana.

 That's what we all want to be like.